quoteboxqa/api/source/includes/_lineitems.md

 400 Badrequest - { validation related errors }
 </aside>

-## Delete line item
+## Delete

-This endpoint will delete a line item
+This endpoint will delete a line item.

+This endpoint resembles a scenario when an user wants to delete an existing line item.

 ### HTTP REQUEST